-- 4. Choose appropriate Data Structure as applied to specific problem definition; & - 5.
+- 4. Choose appropriate Data Structure as applied to specific problem definition; &5.
 Implement Various searching algorithms and become familiar with their design methods.

-1. "Data Structures with C (Schaum's Outline Series)", Seymour Lipschutz, 1st edition,McGraw Hill Education.
+• Education. with C (Schaum's Outline Series)", Seymour Lipschut z, 1st edition,McGraw H 111 ••• ••

-Course Co de: BTCS304-18 Course Title: Object Oriented Programming Lab 0L:0T:4P 2Credits List of Exp eriment: Task 1: Write a program that uses a class where the member functions are defined inside a class.
+Department of Computer Science & Engineering Course Co de: BTCS304-18 Course Title: Object Oriented Programming Lab 0L:0T:4P 2Credits List of Exp eriment: Task 1: Write a program that uses a class where the member functions are defined inside a class.
 Task 2: Write a program that uses a class where the member functions are defined outside a class.
 Task 3: Write a program to demonstrate the use of static data members.
 Task 4: Write a program to demonstrate the use of const data members.
 Task 5: Write a program to demonstrate the use of zero argument and parameterized constructors.
 Task 6: Write a program to demonstrate the use of dynamic constructor.
 Task 7: Write a program to demonstrate the use of explicit constructor.
 Task 8: Write a program to demonstrate the use of initializer list.
 Task 9: Write a program to demonstrate the overloading of increment and decrement operators.
 Task 10: Write a program to demonstrate the overloading of memory management operators.
 Task 11: Write a program to demonstrate the typecasting of basic type to class type.
 Task 12: Write a program to demonstrate the typecasting of class type to basic type.
 Task 13: Write a program to demonstrate the typecasting of class type to class type.
 Task 14: Write a program to demonstrate the multiple inheritances.
 Task 15: Write a program to demonstrate the runtime polymorphism.
 Task 16: Write a program to demonstrate the exception handling.
 Task 17: Write a program to demonstrate the use of class template.
-Task 18: Write a program to demonstrate the reading and writing of mixed t ype of data.

-- 1. Develop classes incorporating object-oriented techniques; - 2.
-Design and implement object-oriented concepts of inheritance and polymorphism; - 3.
-Illustrate and implement STL class of containers and need for exceptions to handle errors for object oriented programs; & - 4.
-Design and implement any real world based problem involving GUI interface using object-oriented concepts.

-1. Stanley B.Lippmann, JoseeLajoie: C++ Primer, 4th Edition, Addison Wesley, 2012.

-2. E. Balagurusamy, Object Oriented Programming with C++, Tata McGraw Hill.
+Task 18: Write a program to demonstrate the reading and writing of mixed type of data.
+Lab Outco mes: Develop cla Design and Illustrate an for object o Design and will be able to: asses incorporating object-oriented techniques; implement object-oriented concepts of inheritance and polymorphism; ad implement STL class of containers and need for exceptions to handle errors riented programs; & implement any real world based problem involving GUI interface using ited concepts. • Books: Lippmann, JoseeLajoie: C++ Primer, 4th Edition, Addison Wesley, 2012.
+Lisamy, Object Oriented Programming with C++, Tata McGraw Hill.